vittorioromeo/bcs_thesis/source/30_ecst/01_overiew.md

 One important design goal of ECST is allowing the user to experiment with different policies, schedulers and execution methods **without having to explicitly change the application code**.
 This objective is achieved through the use of **proxy** objects and heavily-templatized type-value-encoding implementation code.
 The result is a **syntax-level transparency** that allows the application code to be completely independent of compile-time policies/strategies.

-Proxies and transparency implementation details will be covered in [the "proxy objects" chapter](#chap_proxies) - a simple code example will illustrate one possible use of syntax-level transparency through proxies.
+Proxies and transparency implementation details will be covered in [Chapter 11](#chap_proxies) - a simple code example will illustrate one possible use of syntax-level transparency through proxies.

 #### Code example: transparency through proxies